How Data will Help Estate Owners Leap into a Net Zero Future

-The event’s third edition was held under the theme ‘Into New World’, convening 1,800 globally renowned brands, 1,000 speakers and 680 startups.
+The event’s third edition was held under the theme ‘Into the New World’, convening 1,800 globally renowned brands, 1,000 speakers and 680 startups.

-Facing climate change head on is an urgent ‘action’ for leading players in the sector, and many are eager to understand the role of technology and innovations aid in addressing this pressing challenge.
+Facing climate change head on is an urgent ‘action’ for leading players in the sector, and many are eager to understand the role of technology and innovations in addressing this pressing challenge.

 Currently, buildings are responsible for 39 per cent of global energy-related carbon emissions.
 Hence, by promoting sustainability within built environments, rising carbon emissions can be mitigated, paving the way for net-zero emissions.

-Improving sustainability performance of our built assets is important for owner-operators of large property portfolios in other ways too: for ESG compliance, investor sentiment and talent recruitment.
+Improving the sustainability performance of our built assets is important for owner-operators of large property portfolios in other ways too: for ESG compliance, investor sentiment and talent recruitment.
 The latter has been evidenced by the 30,000 students who have, since 2018, signed the environment ‘Wake up Call’ - a pledge to only work for environmentally conscious companies.

 From a commercial perspective, efficient energy management as well as waste and water consumption can help generate substantial cost savings and enhance portfolio performance.